-• Increase the equality in the legal status for different families, by adopting the Draft Law SOU 2018:68 introducing gender neutral presumed parenthood.
-Ensure the rights of children by introducing legislation regulating the establishment of legal parenthood in all cases where children have been born abroad after surrogacy arrangements.
+- Increase the equality in the legal status of different forms of families, by adopting the Draft Law SOU 2018:68 introducing gender neutral presumed parenthood. - Ensure the rights of children by introducing legislation regulating the establishment of legal parenthood in all cases where children have been born abroad after surrogacy arrangements.

-B. Children born with intersex variations and transgender people
+Children born with intersex variations and transgender people